Wimmics/SciLEx/paper/paper.md

 # Software design

 SciLEx is implemented in Python and follows a modular, pipeline-oriented architecture organised around nine core components.
-The overall data flow proceeds in two phases: a parallel collection phase that queries APIs concurrently and stores raw results as JSON, followed by an aggregation phase that converts, deduplicates, filters, and ranks papers before exporting them.
+The overall data flow proceeds in two phases: a parallel collection phase that queries APIs concurrently and stores raw results as JSON data, followed by an aggregation phase that converts, deduplicates, filters, and ranks papers before exporting them.

 API Collection → Deduplication → Item Type Filter → Keyword Filter → Quality Filter → Citation Filter → Relevance Ranking → Output

 **Collection system**.
 The collection layer (scilex/crawlers/collector_collection.py) orchestrates parallel API querying using one thread per API.
 It generates jobs from the user configuration as combinations of keywords, years, and target APIs, then tracks progress and skips already-completed queries, making all runs idempotent.
-Each of the 12 supported APIs has a dedicated collector class in scilex/crawlers/collectors/, all inheriting from a shared abstract base class API_collector (base.py) that defines a uniform interface for query construction, pagination, and result parsing.
+Each of the twelve supported APIs has a dedicated collector class in scilex/crawlers/collectors/, all inheriting from a shared abstract base class API_collector (base.py) that defines a uniform interface for query construction, pagination, and result parsing.
 Adding a new API requires only implementing this interface and registering the collector — no other components need to be modified.

 **Format conversion**.
 Raw JSON responses from each API are converted into a unified, Zotero-compatible internal schema by a dedicated converter in scilex/crawlers/aggregate.py.